 Path to a Cure

 This is the roadmap to find a cure for mutations to the FOXG1 gene.
-This work is critical to understand and cure autism and many brain disorders.
-We have the leading neuroscientists in the world working with us in each category.
+This work is critical to understand autism and many brain disorders.
+We are working with the leading neuroscientists in the world in each category.
 Our path to a cure follows four phases.
 We are currently in Phase One.

-See the Phase One projects we have underway and those we are raising money to fund on our Funding Goals page.
+See the Phase One projects we have underway and those we are raising money to fund on our Research Projects page.

 Generate and Characterize Assets for Testing

 - Build FOXG1 mouse models and patient derived stem cells (iPS cells)

 - Study these models to understand the impact of FOXG1 on the brain and body

 - Learn if FOXG1 mutations can be "fixed" post natal